The 1972 Issue

 A Discovery Park Peace Offering

-The creation of a public park on a former military site in Seattle's Magnolia neighborhood ended decades of discord.
+A plan to create a public park on a former military site ended decades of discord on Magnolia Bluff.

 03/07/2022 By Benjamin Cassidy and Angela Cabotaje